Hate Crimes Are Aggressively Prosecuted in Michigan

 Experienced Attorney Defending Alleged Hate Crimes Offenses

 If you face hate crimes allegations, it is vital that you consult with an attorney experienced with hate crimes defense.
 Prosecutors and judges treat these matters harshly and act as if the defendant’s guilt is assumed.
-When prosecutors are over-zealous, and judges seem biased against a defendant, it takes a particularly strong, reputable, and credible defense attorney to protect and defend their client competently from hate crimes charges.
+When prosecutors are over-zealous, and judges seem biased against a defendant, it takes a particularly strong, reputable, and credible defense attorney to protect and defend their client competently from hate crime charges.

 The Hate Crimes Prevention Act

-(2) the crime was committed because of the actual or perceived religion, national origin, gender, sexual orientation, gender identity, or disability of any person, and the crime affected interstate or foreign commerce or occurred within federal special maritime or territorial jurisdiction.
+• (2) the crime was committed because of the actual or perceived religion, national origin, gender, sexual orientation, gender identity, or disability of any person, and the crime affected interstate or foreign commerce or occurred within federal special maritime or territorial jurisdiction.

 Matthew Shepard was a student at the University of Wyoming who was beaten, tortured, and left to die near Laramie, Wyoming, in 1998.
-He did die six days later from severe head injuries.
+He died six days later from severe head injuries.
 Two men were arrested shortly after the attack.
 During the trial of one of his killers, it was widely reported that Shepard was targeted because he was gay; a Laramie police officer testified at a pretrial hearing that the violence against Shepard was triggered by how the attacker “[felt] about gays,” per an interview of the attacker’s girlfriend.

 James Byrd Jr. was an African-American who was murdered in Texas by three men in 1998.
 At least two of the men were white supremacists.
 Shawn Berry, Lawrence Russell Brewer, and John King dragged Byrd for three miles behind a pick-up truck along an asphalt road.
 The heinous acts that killed Mr. Shepard and Mr. Byrd also led to the passage of many state hate crime laws.
 Defendants facing these emotionally charged offenses are often presumed guilty and require an aggressive defense attorney with experience defending hate crimes.